-What type of projects are produced within the AA Landscape Urbanism programme?
+What types of projects are produced within the AA Landscape Urbanism programme?

 A distinct feature of The AA Landscape Urbanism program is the production of a comprehensive yearlong Design/Research project which goes beyond short-term design studios and exercises.
-The project/research outcome is design based and has a multi-scalar scope, meaning that students develop design strategies and scenarios of large territorial projects at continental, regional, local and architectonic scale.
-As the programme operates within contemporary conditions and understands urban environments as interconnected and related territorial landscapes, the envisaged projects within the Master have far reaching implications at local (architectural) and global (territorial) scales and thus, the various design outcomes are very ambitious and challenging.
+The project/research outcome is design based and has a multi-scalar scope, meaning that students develop design strategies and scenarios of large-scale landscape/territorial projects at continental, regional, local, and architectural scales.
+Projects are developed as ‘policy proposals’ meaning they are proposals that can be applicable to the UK planning framework and have the capacity ( speculative capacity) to transform the landscape of the country.
+As the programme operates within contemporary conditions and understands urban environments as interconnected and related territorial landscapes, the envisaged projects within the Master have far-reaching implications at local (architectural) and global (territorial) scales and thus, the various design outcomes are very ambitious and challenging.
 Have a look at some examples of the type of Design Thesis developed over the past years.

 What is the difference between MArch and MSC degrees?

-Both degrees share the main conceptual framework and design based platform for research during the first 3 terms.
+Both degrees share the main conceptual framework and design-based platform for research during the first 3 terms.
 During this time, students learn the basic skills (principles, concepts, tools, critical thinking, etc.) and establish the framework for the yearlong research project.
-The MSc degree focuses on the development of projects through design guidelines, at strategic levels, that can be used as a design methodology to deploy transferable projects in similar territories with alike conditions.
+The MSc degree focuses on the development of projects through design guidelines, at strategic levels, that can be used as a design methodology to deploy transferable projects ( prototypes) in similar landscapes/territories with alike conditions.
 The MArch takes on board the design guidelines developed by the MSc degree to design and develop the tectonics of a specific project in a given context at a local and architectural scale.
-It includes the research of innovate building and landscape techniques to construct the project.
+It includes the research of innovative building and landscape techniques to construct the project.

 I don’t have a background in design—can I still apply?

 The Landscape Urbanism program encourages a multi-disciplinary approach.
-The staff themselves come from a variety of backgrounds including architecture, landscape architecture, civil engineering, spatial analysis, critical thinking and structural engineering.
-As a result, while the course is specifically geared towards advanced level research students in architecture, landscape architecture and urbanism, we encourage students from any related discipline such as engineering or geography.
+The staff themselves come from a variety of backgrounds including architecture, landscape architecture, civil engineering, geology, spatial analysis, critical thinking and scomputing sciences.
+As a result, while the course is specifically geared towards advanced-level research students in architecture, landscape architecture and urbanism, we encourage students from any related discipline such as engineering, earth science, political economy, planning, geography etc.

 What are some of the computer programs used within the course?

 Students are encouraged to explore a range of different tools relevant to their project.
 Alongside some of the more common 3D modelling and drafting software such as Rhinoceros or CAD, we explore the potentials of GIS mapping techniques in addition to some scripted simulations using firstly Grasshopper and later moving into the Python programming language.
-We also explore the potential of videos, online maps and websites and the use of drones to collect and manipulate information.
-Another central part of the course is the use of physical modelling and fabrication techniques, making use of the AA’s excellent Digital Prototyping Lab.
+We also explore the potential of videos, online maps, engagement tools and websites, and the use of drones to collect and manipulate information.
+Parallel to the course is the use of physical modelling and fabrication techniques, making use of the AA’s excellent Digital Prototyping Lab.

 I would like to buy a laptop that meets the requirements of the Landscape Urbanism Porgamme.
 Can you recommend the minimum specifications my laptop would need?
 There is not a particular requirement as long as the laptop is relatively recent and has dedicated graphic card with dedicated RAM.
 Generally, the following specs would be the minimum to perform most jobs: – CPU quad core (intel)